wazeerc/dashed/README.md

 ## Usage

-1. Click the ➕button to add a new service
+1. Click the ➕ button to add a new service
 2. Fill in:
    - **Name**: Service name (e.g., "Portainer")
    - **Category**: Optional category (e.g., "Container Management")